colinfwren/garner/README.md

 - Run `pip install -r dev-requirements.txt` to install the dependencies
 - Run `pre-commit install` to install the pre-commit hooks

+### Conventions
+- Linting via `ruff`, rules are in `.ruff.toml`
+- When making an architectural decision create a new Architecture Decision Record via `adr-new <name of decision>` and create a PR for discussion

 ### Running things locally
 In order to run Garner locally you'll need Docker set up.
 You'll then need to do the following: